Nianfo: Alternate Sanskrit phrases

 A literal translation of this version would be "Namo Buddha of Infinite Life".
 Other translations may also be: "I pay homage to the Enlightened One immeasurable" or "I turn to rely on the Enlightened One immeasurable".

-There are also other names, such as Aparimitāyus (Unlimited Life), Aparimitāyurjñāna (Unlimited Life and Wisdom), Vajra-āyuṣa (Vajra Life), Dundubhisvararāja, Amṛtadundubhisvararāja (King of the Drum of Immortality) and Aparimitāyurjñānasuviniścitatejorāja (The Blazing King Who Is Completely Certain of Immeasurable Longevity and Wisdom) which are often equated or identified with Amitābha – Amitāyus and which are connected with rebirth in Sukhavati in their respective sutras.
+There are also other names of Amida Buddha, such as Aparimitāyus (Unlimited Life), Aparimitāyurjñāna (Unlimited Life and Wisdom), Vajra-āyuṣa (Vajra Life), Dundubhisvararāja, Amṛtadundubhisvararāja (King of the Drum of Immortality) and Aparimitāyurjñānasuviniścitatejorāja (The Blazing King Who Is Completely Certain of Immeasurable Longevity and Wisdom) which are often equated or identified with Amitābha – Amitāyus and which are connected with rebirth in Sukhavati in their respective sutras.

 Furthermore, the Longer Sukhāvatīvyūha Sūtra contains twelve or more epithets of Amitābha Buddha.
 Vasubandhu's Treatise on Birth in the Pure Land (Wang-sheng-lun) references these "lights of Amitābha".
 Their recitation was also taught by Chinese Pure Land figures like Shandao.
 There are various sets of these names.
 The names in the Sanskrit edition of the Amitayus sutra are: